Tilian Pearson: Musical style

 Tilian's solo music has been often labeled as pop rock, indie pop, folk-pop, dance-pop and electropop.
-On his debut studio album, Material Me, he focused the production more towards a synth-pop driven style with elements of R&B, rock and soul.
+On his debut album, Material Me, he focused the production more towards a synth-pop driven style with elements of R&B, rock and soul.
 His follow-up, Perfect Enemy (2015), consists of a more folk and pop sound.
-His 2018 studio album, The Skeptic has been labeled as a pop rock, pop and synth-pop record while exploring more aggressive elements of rock such as post-hardcore such as on the track "Handsome Garbage". and electro on the songs "Drunken Conversation" and "Let Her Go".
+His 2018 album, The Skeptic has been labeled as a pop rock, pop and synth-pop record while exploring more aggressive elements of rock such as post-hardcore such as on the track "Handsome Garbage". and electro on the songs "Drunken Conversation" and "Let Her Go".

 As a member of Tides of Man, the band pursued post-hardcore with elements of experimental rock, psychedelic rock and progressive rock.
-After leaving the band, he joined Dance Gavin Dance, focussing on a more aggressive style of post-hardcore, with influences of jazz, funk rock, math rock, and emo.
+After leaving the band, he joined Dance Gavin Dance, focusing on a more aggressive style of post-hardcore, with influences of jazz, funk rock, math rock, and emo.
 In a 2019 interview with Alternative Press, Pearson revealed that upon joining Dance Gavin Dance, his melodies and lyricism were both heavily inspired by his former band Tides of Man on Acceptance Speech (2013), while claiming he cemented his style on Instant Gratification (2015).